opencog/atomspace/opencog/persist/sql/README.md

     mycogdata=> INSERT INTO TypeCodes (type, typename) VALUES (97, 'SemanticRelationNode');
 ```

-You should see the appropriate respone:
+You should see the appropriate response:

 ```
     INSERT 0 1